Tall Larkspur Seeds

 Harvesting: For fresh flowers, cut the stems near the ground and place them in water immediately; strip the leaves that will fall below the water.
 Handle these plants with care, since the seeds and leaves contain poison.

 Seed Saving: After the flowers fade, this plant will produce papery light brown seed pods that open at the top when ripe.
 Mature seed will be a dark brown color.
 Remove entire stalks of ripe seed pods and spread them out to dry.
 Alternatively, the plants can be shaken over a container to remove the seed from the open pods.
-Store the cleaned seed in a cool, dry place.
+Store the cleaned tall larkspur seeds in a cool, dry place.

 FAST FACTS